 Elephants play a key role in structuring habitats and no habitats are more important to Kenya’s well-being than its forests, which often act as the water tower for key rivers and lakes in Kenya.
 MEP’s ability to protect elephants in the Mau, Loita and Nyakweri forests will directly help protect this important habitat.

-"The Mau Forest is at the head of the entire water shed for the Mara and the Mara River, which is the primary water source for the ecosystem.”
-Dr. Jake Wall, MEP Director of Research and Conservation
+"The Mau Forest is at the head of the entire water shed for the Mara and the Mara River, which is the primary water source for the ecosystem."Director of Research and Conservation Dr. Jake Wall

 "This area is a pristine rainforest, the Mara River almost stopped flowing in 2019, because the Mau is being destroyed.
 All the millions of wildebeest and all other life here in the Mara depend on the Mara River.
-If that’s destroyed there will be no Mara ecosystem.”
-Marc Goss, CEO Mara Elephant Project
+If that’s destroyed there will be no Mara ecosystem."CEO Marc Goss